adafruit/Wippersnapper_Boards/README.md

 | ``value``             | int                   | 16-bit Analog value, unit-less                                          |
 | ``weight``            | float                 | grams (g)                                                               |

-#### Measurement Period

-Stores the number of milliseconds between measurements as a signed 32-bit int.
-Defining a value of `-1` stops a measurement.
-This field is **zero** by default.

 # Examples